Jayesh-Kr/Tech-Expo/README.md

 ---

-## 📜  If you found this useful, don’t forget to ⭐ star this repo!
+## 📜 If you found this useful, don't forget to ⭐ star this repo!
 ---